karpov-sv/stdpipe/README.md

 *STDpipe* is available at https://github.com/karpov-sv/stdpipe and is mirrored at https://gitlab.in2p3.fr/icare/stdpipe

 You may either install it from GitHub directly as
 ```
 python3 -m pip install --user git+https://github.com/karpov-sv/stdpipe
 ```
-or clone the repository and then execute
+or better clone the repository and then execute
 ```
 python3 setup.py develop --user
 ```
+to install the package in development (or "editable") mode.
+This way you may update the repository or apply local patches, and it will immediately be reflected in the installed package.

 Apart of Python requirements that will be installed automatically, *STDPipe* also (optionally) makes use of the following external software:
  - [SExtractor](https://github.com/astromatic/sextractor)